 The core of our efforts as Ethics and Compliance (E&C) professionals must be centered on ensuring a safe workplace and promoting a strong ethical culture of honesty and integrity.
-After the first wave of COVID-19 hit organizations in 2020, E&C teams handling issue intake braced themselves as stakeholders filled their intake channels with messages, questions, allegations, and fears over the events of the pandemic.
+After the first wave of COVID-19 hit organizations in 2020, E&C teams in healthcare handling issue intake braced themselves as employees, patients, vendors, and many others filled their intake channels with messages, questions, allegations, and fears over the events of the pandemic.